New restaurants, distillery, fresh market and liquor chain coming to Charleston area

 In North Charleston, The Basement Park Circle plans to renovate the space formerly occupied by the The Barbeque Joint at 1921 Reynolds Ave.

-The business recently applied for an alcohol permit to sell beer, wine and liquor for on-premise consumption.
+The business recently applied for a state permit to sell beer, wine and liquor for on-premise consumption.
 Look for an opening by late summer or early fall, according to a Basement statement.

 The Basement now operates at 1055 S.C.
-Highway 41 in northern Mount Pleasant.
+Highway 41 in Mount Pleasant.

 Farther south on the peninsula, a restaurant group is moving along with its plans to open a new venue.

-The Indigo Road Hospitality Group recently applied for an alcohol license for its latest venue called Brasserie le Banque at Broad and East Bay streets.
+The Indigo Road Hospitality Group recently applied for an alcohol license for its latest venue, Brasserie la Banque, at Broad and East Bay streets.

 A spring opening is planned for the French-inspired operation where One Broad operated for three years before the pandemic delivered its undoing last year.